halfdecadehangover/halfdecadehangover/README.md

 　✦ Check out this cool carrd: https://endoresource.carrd.co/#

-**Please Do Not Follow If: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), fakeclaimers, sysmedicalists/system exclusionists ...**
+**Please Do Not Follow If: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), anti-alterhumanity, fakeclaimers, sysmedicalists/system exclusionists ...**

 I know DNI lists dont always work.
 I do not block people often but I am not afraid to do so.